Leikaab/apiconfig/.roo/rules-orchestrator/03_error_handling_debugging.md

 1.  **Failure Detection:**
     *   Identify failures when a subtask's final tool use results in an execution error.
     *   Identify failures when a subtask explicitly reports a 'FAIL' status.
-    *   Identify failures when a subtask (especially `sr-code-python` or `version-control`) completes but does *not* confirm that all required checks passed.
+    *   Identify failures when a subtask (especially `sr-code-python` or `test-runner-summarizer`) completes but does *not* confirm that all required checks passed.

 2.  **Failure Analysis:**
     *   Analyze the failure report provided by the sub-mode.
 Look for specific error messages, tracebacks, or reasons for failed checks.